openebs/mayastor-docs/migration-cstor-mayastor/replicateddb-backup.md

-# Steps to take a Backup from cStor
+# Steps to take a Backup from cStor for Replicated DB (Mongo)

 {% hint style="note" %}
 If you are deploying databases using operators, you need to find a way to actively modify the entire deployment through the operator.
 This ensures that you control and manage changes effectively within the operator-driven database deployment.